Breword/tmux/Getting-Started.md

 `#` are comments and are ignored:

 ~~~~
-# This is a comment - turn status line off
+# This is a comment - this command turns the status line off
 set -g status off
 ~~~~